m-ruiz21/School-Notes/CSCE 470 - Info Storage and Retrieval/Week 1/Class 02 - Search Basics.md

 - **Navigational**?
 Do I want to find things related to the subject?

 ## Querying
-At this point in the class, we decide that our store currently only supports Boolean queries and the queries will be run to search lyrics.
+Lets assume the store currently only supports Boolean queries and the queries will be run to search lyrics.

 >Example: karma, love OR song, Taylor AND Swift, Taylor AND (NOT Swift), etc.